Aliases for SAE1 Gene

 GeneCards Summary for SAE1 Gene

 SAE1 (SUMO1 Activating Enzyme Subunit 1) is a Protein Coding gene.
 Diseases associated with SAE1 include Ogden Syndrome and Adult Dermatomyositis.
-Among its related pathways are SUMOylation and Ubiquitin mediated proteolysis.
+Among its related pathways are Metabolism of proteins and Proteolysis Putative SUMO-1 pathway.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and enzyme activator activity.
 An important paralog of this gene is NAE1.

 The heterodimer acts as an E1 ligase for SUMO1, SUMO2, SUMO3, and probably SUMO4.
 It mediates ATP-dependent activation of SUMO proteins followed by formation of a thioester bond between a SUMO protein and a conserved active site cysteine residue on UBA2/SAE2.